pygfx/wgpu-py/codegen/README.md

 The update process to follow:

-* Download the latest `webgpu.idl`.
+* Download the latest `webgpu.idl` (see link above) and place in the resources folder.
 * Run `python codegen` to apply the automatic patches to the code.
-* Now go through all FIXME comments that were added, and apply any necessary changes.
-Remove the FIXME comment if no further action is needed.
-Note that all new classes/methods/properties (instead those marked as hidden) need a docstring.
+* It may be necessary to tweak the `idlparser.py` to adjust it to new formatting.
-* Also check the diff of `flags.py`, `enums.py`, `structs.py` for any changes that might need manual work.
+* Check the diff of `flags.py`, `enums.py`, `structs.py` for any changes that might need manual work.
+* Go through all FIXME comments that were added in `base.py`:
+    * Apply any necessary changes.
+    * Remove the FIXME comment if no further action is needed, or turn into a TODO for later.
+    * Note that all new classes/methods/properties (instead those marked as hidden) need a docstring.
-* Run `python wgpu.codegen` again to validate that all is well.
+* Run `python codegen` again to validate that all is well.
+Repeat the step above if necessary.
 * Make a summary of the API changes to put in the release notes.
 * Update downstream code, like our own tests and examples, but also e.g. pygfx.

 In some cases we may want to deviate from the WebGPU API, because well ...
 Python is not JavaScript.
-To tell the patcher logic how we deviate from the WebGPU spec:
+There is a simple system in place to mark any such differences, that also makes sure that these changes are listed in the docs.
+To mark how the py API deviates from the WebGPU spec:

 * Decorate a method with `@apidiff.hide` to mark it as not supported by our API.
 * Decorate a method with `@apidiff.add` to mark it as intended even though it does not match the WebGPU spec.
 * Decorate a method with `@apidiff.change` to mark that our method has a different signature.

+While `base.py` defines the API (and corresponding docstrings), the implementation of the majority of methods occurs in the backends.

 ## Updating the API of the backend implementations

 The backend implementations of the API (e.g. `rs.py`) are also patched.
-In this case the source is the base API (instead of the IDL).
+The backends are almost a copy of `base.py`: all methods in `base.py` that `raise NotImplementedError()` must be implemented.

-The update process is similar to the generation of the base API, except that methods are only added if they `raise NotImplementedError()` in the base implementation.
-Another difference is that this API should not deviate from the base API - only additions are allowed (which should be used sparingly).
+ The API of the backends should not deviate from the base API - only additions are allowed (and should be used sparingly).

-You'd typically update the backends while you're updating `base.py`.
+You'll typically need to update the backends while you're updating `base.py`.

 ## Updating the Rust backend (`rs.py`)